rticommunity/kubernetes-examples/external_to_pod_lb_gw/README.md

 `$ kubectl get services rs-rwt`

-Use this command to get the external address ((e.g., a709579e8e4db40248531847d6245779-0bc4e2a058d739ab.elb.us-east-2.amazonaws.com) assigned by AWS Network Load Balancer.
+Use this command to get the external DNS name (e.g., a709579e8e4db40248531847d6245779-0bc4e2a058d739ab.elb.us-east-2.amazonaws.com) assigned by AWS Network Load Balancer.

+Then, you run the following command to get an public IP address from the DNS name.

+`$ nslookup a709579e8e4db40248531847d6245779-0bc4e2a058d739ab.elb.us-east-2.amazonaws.com`

-**NOTE: Update the values for PUBLIC_IP with the external address in rtiroutingservice.yaml.**
+**NOTE: Update the values for PUBLIC_IP with one of the external addresses in rtiroutingservice.yaml.**

 `$ kubectl create -f rtiroutingservice.yaml`